R4ptX/CTF-Writeups/IrisCTF/Networking/Shake-my-hand/README.md

 ## Manual install/run
 Download shakemyhand-walkthrough.py, make sure you have scapy installed (pip install scapy) and run the file with "python ./shakemyhand-walkthrough.py"

+## Credits
+the original writeup is availabe at https://github.com/AdmiralSYN-ACKbar/shakemyhand-walkthrough